LaneAward Console

 6. When a selected account is open in tab 2, use Edit, Reset PIN, Deactivate, or Save as needed for that account.

 7. If your role includes report visibility, use the Reports tab for a read-only contributor activity summary with drill-down details.
+For the Order Profitability report, use the printer icon in the toolbar to print or save the current data as a PDF.

 8. Use the remaining bottom tabs such as User Guide, Topology, Runbook, and Reference when those documents are visible for your role.